 - Authenticity: Modern-day consumers worth honesty and transparency.
 A brand must remain true to its very core if it wants to win customers’ hearts.

-- Emotional Connection: Brands that bring to mind emotions are more likely to be recalled.
+- Emotional Connection: Brands that evoke emotions are more likely to be remembered.
 Whether it is joy, warmth, or excitement, emotions drive customer loyalty.

-- Video marketing: Great brands do tell great stories that touch a chord with their audience.
+- Storytelling: Great brands do tell great stories that touch a chord with their audience.
 Through video marketing, a brand can transmit its history, mission, and vision.

 Successful Branding Examples From Iconic American Companies